Godfather

 Common Mistake

-A common mistake is using too much Amaretto, which can overpower the Scotch and disrupt the balance of flavors.
+A common mistake is using too much Amaretto, which can overpower the Scotch and make the drink overly sweet.

 Frequently Asked Questions